amylour/BakeStock/README.md

   <br>

   - Any prompted input that the user provides, that does not validate, will receive an 'Error' message printed in RED.
-This is give the user feedback to pay particular attention to their input as invalid data will not allow them to proceed with the operations.
+This gives the user feedback to pay particular attention to their input as invalid data will not allow them to proceed with the operations.
     <details open>
     <summary>RED for invalid input display</summary>
     <img src = "documentation/readme/invalid_red.png">